bahrus/custom-enhancements/README.md

 > [!NOTE]
 > I agree 100% with others that these proposals must wait on scoped registry being fully settled.
-In the above example, we have two strings that we need to protect from colliding with other enhancements (and with attributes of the elements themselves):  The name of the enhancement - "logger" - and the attribute(s) tied to it, if any:  'log-to-console'.
+In the above example, we have two strings that we need to protect from colliding with other enhancements (and with attributes of the (custom) elements themselves):  The name of the enhancement - "logger" - and the attribute(s) tied to it, if any:  'log-to-console'.
 Both will need to be considered as far as best ways of managing these within each Shadow scope.
 It may be that the easiest solution will require some sort of pattern between the name of the enhancement and the attributes associated with that name (for example, insisting that the name of the enhancement matches the beginning of the camelCased strings of all the "owned" attributes).
 This proposal, for now, opts to allow the developer to name them in the way that makes most sense to the author, with the hope that this can survive scrutiny when considering scoped registries and concerns about name-spacing.

 ## ElementEnhancement API Shape